 This section contains detailed information on applicable fees and forms for Supreme Court matters.

 Payment of fees may be made by cash, cheque/bank cheque, money orders, and eftpos (credit card or direct debit).
 Cheques should be made payable to the Supreme Court of Western Australia.
-For Probate matters cheques should be made payable to the Probate Office of Western Australia.

 If you are seeking a copy of a transcript from a Supreme Court hearing, your request must be received in writing on the prescribed request form (please see attached).
 Please note that if you are not a party to the proceedings in which you are requesting the transcript, your request will have to be accompanied with a cover letter addressed to the Principal Registrar of the Supreme Court detailing your need for and intended use of the transcript.